MyracleDesign/widget-countdown/readme.txt

 == Description ==

-Our Countdown plugin allow website owners to create nice and functional Countdown timer just in a few minutes.
+Our WordPress Countdown plugin allow website owners to create nice and functional Countdown timer just in a few minutes.
 This is the best way to create beautiful Countdown for your users.
 You can use our Countdown timer in your posts/pages and widgets.
 It's very easy to use and there isn't any need of coding knowledge for creating Countdowns.

 ### View our WordPress Countdown plugin Demo page: